nucleom42/validy/README.md

 **Problem:**

-* Want to have a easy way to validate instance variables in plain ruby object like in Active Record?
+* Want to have an easy way to validate instance variables in plain ruby object like in Active Record model?
 * Wants to easily enrich you class with validation methods like: **valid?, errors** ..?
 * Wants to standardize you code for services where responsibility is near to validation?

 **Solution:**

 * Just include Validy into your class
-* Indicate a name of the **validation action method** with validy_on helper
+* Define a name of the **validation action method** with validy_on helper method
+* Implement **validation action method** with either inbuilt validation methods ( required, optional, type, condition ) or mannual ones.
-* And instantiate your class as usual with MyClass.new or trigger validation process, by explicitly call **validation action method** without or with bang.
-Raising an error will be reflected correspondingly
+* When your class will be instantiated like MyClass.new or trigger validation will be processed,
+* by explicitly call **validation action method** without or with the bang ( Raising an error will be reflected correspondingly )
 **Notes:**

 * Wants to force raising an exception while creating an object if validation failed?
-Add to your **validation action method** with bang
+Add to your **validation action method** bang postfix
+* and that will do all of the magic!

 ## Examples